 What's the meaning of the phrase 'Get the sack'?

 What's the origin of the phrase 'Get the sack'?

 The probable derivation of this phrase is an allusion to tradesmen, who owned their own tools and took them with them in a bag or sack when they were dismissed from employment.

 It has been known in France since the 17th century, as 'On luy a donné son sac'.
 The first recorded English version is in Charles Westmacott's The English Spy, 1825:

 "You munna split on me, or I shall get the zack for telling on ye."

-In his 1869 'Slang Dictionary', John Hotten records these alternatives - 'get the bag' (from the North of England) and 'get the empty' (from London).
+In his 1869 A Dictionary of Modern Slang, Cant and Vulgar Words, John Hotten records these alternatives - 'get the bag' (from the North of England) and 'get the empty' (from London).

 See also, the order of the boot.